Q. How big are the class sizes?

 Q. Which languages will my child learn?

 A. Children learn some fun, spoken French in the Junior School and this continues more formally in the Senior School.
 French teaching begins in Year 4.
-Children have the opportunity to learn Spanish in the Senior School at Year 6.
+Children have the opportunity to learn Spanish in the Senior School.

 Q. Where do children generally come from?

 A. Although many of our pupils are from Gerrards Cross and Chalfont St Peter, pupils travel from a wide geographical area, especially Beaconsfield, Chalfont St Giles, Denham, Seer Green, Jordans and Farnham Common.
 We also have children at the school from High Wycombe, Northwood, Aylesbury, Chorleywood, Iver and Langley.

 Q. Which schools do children go on to?

 A. One of Gayhurst’s strengths is that it caters for families who wish to follow either the independent or the state grammar school systems.
 There is a list of ‘next schools’ on the website.
 Slightly more than half the children tend to go to Bucks grammar schools.
 The remainder go to a variety of schools including Eton, Piper’s Corner, Rugby, Claires Court, Wellington, Merchant Taylors, Berkhamsted, Royal Masonic, Shiplake and many others.
 For more details, please click here to see the link to Future Schools.